Sodium nitroprusside: Thiols and cysteine

 The nitroprusside reaction is a chemical test used to detect the presence of thiol groups of cysteine in proteins.
 Proteins with the free thiol group give a red colour when added to a solution of sodium nitroprusside in aqueous ammonia.
 Some proteins test positive when denatured, indicating that thiol groups are liberated.

 Sodium nitroprusside is used in a separate urinalysis test known as the cyanide nitroprusside test or Brand's test.
 In this test, sodium cyanide is added first to urine and let stand for about 10 minutes.
 In this time, disulfide bonds will be broken by the released cyanide.
 The destruction of disulfide bonds liberates cysteine from cystine as well as homocysteine from homocystine.
 Next, sodium nitroprusside is added to the solution and it reacts with the newly freed sulfhydryl groups.
 The test will turn a red/purple colour if the test is positive, indicating significant amounts of amino acids were in the urine (aminoaciduria).
 Cysteine, cystine, homocysteine, and homocystine all react when present in the urine when this test is performed.
 This test can indicate inborn errors of amino acid transporters such as cystinuria, which results from pathology in the transport of dibasic amino acids.

 Amines

-Sodium nitroprusside is also used to detect amines, including those in illicit drugs.
+Sodium nitroprusside is also used to detect amines, including those in recreational drugs.
 This compound is thus used as a stain to indicate amines in thin layer chromatography.
 Sodium nitroprusside is similarly used as a presumptive test for the presence of alkaloids (amine-containing natural products) common in illicit substances.
 The test, called Simon's test, is performed by adding 1 volume of a solution of sodium nitroprusside and acetaldehyde in deionized water to a suspected drug, followed by the addition of 2 volumes of an aqueous sodium carbonate solution.
 The test turns blue for some secondary amines.
-The most common secondary amines encountered in forensic chemistry include 3,4-methylenedioxymethamphetamine (MDMA, the main component in ecstasy) and phenethylamines such as methamphetamine.
-Sodium nitroprusside is also useful in the identification the mercaptans (thiol groups) in the nitroprusside reaction.
+The most common secondary amines encountered in forensic chemistry include phenethylamines such as MDMA and methamphetamine.
+It is also used in the Robadope reagent, which reacts only with primary amines, and can be used to ensure MDMA does not contain PMA, a dangerous adulterant.